d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 4. Calculate the standard error of the sample proportion when we do not assume the null hypothesis is true.
 \rgs

-5. Calculate the margin of error for a 95% confidence interval for π using 1.96 as the multiplier.
+5. Calculate the margin of error for a 95% confidence interval for $\pi$ using 1.96 as the multiplier.
 \rgs

-6. Calculate a 95% confidence interval for π using your margin of error calculated above.
+6. Calculate a 95% confidence interval for $\pi$ using your margin of error calculated above.
 \rgs

 7. Interpret the 95% confidence interval provided in the textbook.